EDCD/EDDN/schemas/codexentry-README.md

 ## Receivers

-As per ['BodyID and BodyName'](#bodyid-and-bodyname) above be aware that you are not guaranteed to reveice these values for any given event.
-Some codex entries will be in space and thus they aren't even relevant.
+As per ['BodyID and BodyName'](#bodyid-and-bodyname) above be aware that you are not guaranteed to receive these values for any given event.
+Some codex entries will be in space, and thus they aren't even relevant.
 In other cases it may not have been possible to properly determine both of them.

+So you might receive any of:

+1. Neither `BodyName` nor `BodyID` present in the message, not even the key names.
+This SHOULD indicate a codex entry object which is not on a body  surface.
+2. `BodyName` key present with a value, but no `BodyID` key.
+This SHOULD indicate a codex entry object which is on a body surface, but probably where there is a close-orbiting binary companion which has confused things.
+3. Both `BodyName` and `BodyID` keys present, with values.
+This SHOULD indicate a codex entry object which is on a body surface.

 Adjust your local processing accordingly.